jbussemaker/adsg-core/docs/theory.md

 ### Selection Choices

+!!! note "For more details refer to Appendix B of ref. [^Bussemaker2025]"

 Selection choices can be encoded by two encoding algorithms: the fast algorithm and the complete algorithm.
 The complete encoder results in more efficient design variable definitions and enables the exhaustive identification of all valid design vectors.
 This, however, requires significantly more computational resources (time, memory) than the